 Arizona Student Loan Code of Conduct

+The Arizona Student Loan Code of Conduct is the defined code of conduct on how a school’s financial aid office should interact with lenders.
 This code of conduct was developed by the Arizona Attorney General's Office in conjunction with universities and colleges in the State of Arizona.
 GCU fully supports and complies with these provisions.